about catastrophic events related to cryptography

 cryptographic algorithms, protocols, PKI, DRM,

 TLS-SSL, smart cards, RSA dongles, MIFARE, aso.
-Quantum

-computing, resilience and agility are also on the
+Quantum computing, resilience and agility are also

 The workshop aims at bringing together researchers

 security, from academia and industry.
 A large